chrisgrieser/shimmering-focus/README.md

 **Condensed**
 - uses screen real estate more efficiently to display more information (useful for smaller screens)
-- smaller images in Preview Mode (and in Editor Mode, too, when using [Ozan's Image Plugin](https://github.com/ozntel/oz-image-in-editor-obsidian))
+- smaller images in Preview Mode (click & hold on an image to zoom).
+  - also in Editor Mode, when using [Ozan's Image Plugin](https://github.com/ozntel/oz-image-in-editor-obsidian))
 <img src="https://user-images.githubusercontent.com/73286100/131182567-104f85dd-0f99-488d-b511-e45fe8b0486f.png" alt="Screenshot 2021-08-27 22 02 02" width=40% height=40%>

 **Tailored for Maximum Readability**